Ruggero Pasquarelli: X Factor

-In 2010, during his senior year of high school, Pasquarelli auditioned for the fourth series of the Italian talent show X Factor.
+In 2010, during his senior year of high school, Pasquarelli auditioned for the fourth series of the Italian version of British talent show The X Factor.
 As a result, he was chosen by Mara Maionchi as a member of the "Boys" category.
 During the seventh live show, Pasquarelli finished in the bottom two for the first time, together with Cassandra Raffaele, but only Raffaele's judge, Elio, voted to eliminate Pasquarelli, and he was therefore saved.
 He finished once again in the bottom two during the tenth live show.
 Pasquarelli was not allowed to perform during the final showdown, since he was 17 years old, and Italian laws don't allow performances of people under the age of majority after midnight.
 A pre-recorded performance was broadcast instead.
 The judges vote resulted in a deadlock, and the public vote saved Nevruz, and Pasquarelli finished the competition in sixth place.

 Violetta

 In 2012, Pasquarelli landed the role of Federico in the Argentine telenovela Violetta.

 The first episode he appeared in was “An Approach, A Song” (season one, episode 56) until the series finale (season three, episode 80).
 He also took part in the European tour with all the cast.